resucutie/beyond-software-list/index.md

 Thanks to:
 - [FontAwesome](https://fontawesome.com/) and [Material Icons](https://fonts.google.com/icons) for providing the icons
 - [Volpeon](https://volpeon.ink/) for the original [Blobfox](https://volpeon.ink/emojis/blobfox/) in a box icon (we modified it a lil bit to change the icon inside da box :3)
+- [Ripped](https://ripped.guide/) as the inspiration of this project